milanstarr/milanstarr/README.md

 - 👋 Hi, I’m @milanstarr - you can call me Milan.
 It's great to meet you!
-- 👀 I’m interested in learning about programming.
+- 👀 I’m interested in learning about programming and design.
 I am currently working through the Odin Project to learn about web development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 At the moment, I am learning JavaScript.
 I've learned introductory concepts in HTML and CSS.
 - 💞 I currently work in education and am personally interested in design and usability.
-I'm open to wherever my learning takes me, but I am interested in frontend development and user experience.
+I'm interested in frontend development and user experience.
 - 📫 You can message me here on github.

 <!---